Domestic & Commercial Renewables Division

 For vertical systems, the pipes are placed in holes bored straight into the ground to a depth of 80 to 150 metres, depending on ground conditions and size of system.
 Vertical systems thus require very little ground space but do require access for the drilling rig.

-The typical life spans of ground source heat pumps are between 15-20 years providing they are serviced and maintained and potential RHI payments are available.
+The typical life spans of ground source heat pumps are between 15-20 years providing they are serviced and maintained.

 Photovoltaic panels utilise energy in the form of rays of light from the sun and are therefore required to be mounted on either a non-shaded roof, structure or façade, to ensure energy output is maximised.